roccomoretti/CRSTAL-ID_tutorial/ligand/ligand_docking_tutorial.md

 1. Go to <https://rosie.rosettacommons.org> and click the Relax application.
 2. Upload the 2qwk_A.pdb structure on the submission page Note that the ROSIE display will show it as a tetramer, but that's only because the web page display code iss reading the header information in the PDB -- Rosetta will only work with the single chain which is actually present in the PDB file.
 3. Check the box labeled "tether backbone coordinates of the pdbs being relaxed to the coordinates in the xtal native".
-Don't teather sidechain atoms
+Don't tether sidechain atoms
 4. Give the job a descriptive name and press "upload and queue job"

 * Once the job completes, go to the results page and click the download button next to "output/relaxed.pdb" to download the structure.
 Save the file as 2qwk_A_relaxed.pdb in your working directory.